-Future studies should of course address real hardware experiments to validate the proposed controller, in which the parameter sets used in this simulation study would be useful as an initial setting for fine parameter tuning for the hardware.
-The comparison between the presented simulation results and hardware experimental results would also give insights into hardware imperfections that could cause potential implementation problems.
-The controller should also be extended to cope with external forces, more specifically, to be capable of pushing recovery motion [34], [51], [31] and automatic stepping motion [52], [53].
+Future research should address the extension of the proposed controller to cope with external forces, more specifically, to be capable of pushing recovery motion [32, 42, 43] and automatic stepping motion [44, 45].
 In addition, to deal with uneven terrains, the reference COM height and the reference attitude of the swing foot may need to be varied in adaptive ways.
 A better set of parameter tuning guidelines should also be sought.